-South Africa secure nervy win over India
+South Africa top group after nervy win over India

 Arshdeep Singh found some wild swing to remove De Kock and Rilee Rossouw, who had hit centuries in his previous two T20 matches but made a duck here, in the second over of the reply.

-Temba Bavuma's poor form with the bat continued when his attempted a ramp shot off Mohammed Shami edged through to wicketkeeper Dinesh Karthik for 10.
+Temba Bavuma's poor form with the bat continued when his attempted a ramp shot off Mohammed Shami edged through to wicketkeeper Karthik for 10.

 Markram and Miller favoured patient accumulation over power hitting as South Africa trundled to 40-3 at the halfway stage, but the match turned on two key moments as they looked to accelerate.